-Deadly Trade: How Europeans and Israeli Arms Exports are Accelerating Violence in Mexico Report by Stop US Arms to Mexico and organizations in seven countries (Mexico, Belgium, Italy, Israel, Germany, Czech Republic, United States) based on unprecedented access to more than 9,000 pages of Mexican military documents of firearms transfers to Mexican police.
+Deadly Trade: How European and Israeli Arms Exports are Accelerating Violence in Mexico Report by Stop US Arms to Mexico and organizations in seven countries (Mexico, Belgium, Italy, Israel, Germany, Czech Republic, United States) based on unprecedented access to more than 9,000 pages of Mexican military documents of firearms transfers to Mexican police.
 December 2020.

-Mexico Police Firearms Databases, databases constructed from receipts of firearms sold to Mexican state and local police, 2006-2018, and from end use certificates for firearms exported for use by Mexican law enforcement agencies, 2008-2019.
+Mexico Police Firearms Databasesdatabases constructed from receipts of firearms sold to Mexican state and local police, 2006-2018, and from end use certificates for firearms exported for use by Mexican law enforcement agencies, 2008-2019.

 Gross Human Rights Abuses: The Legal and Illegal Gun Trade to Mexico.
-This report by Stop US Arms to Mexico and the Mexican Commission for the Defense of Human Rights presents new data and analysis as well as policy recommendations for U.S. policy-makers and the govern
+This report by Stop US Arms to Mexico and the Mexican Commission for the Defense of Human Rights presents new data and analysis as well as policy recommendations for U.S. policy-makers and the government in Mexico.
+August 2018.

 Download the Full Report